kannankvs/kvskSONiC/doc/SAI_1.6.3_ReleaseNotes-updated.md

 Currently, SAI_NEXT_HOP_GROUP_ATTR_NEXT_HOP_COUNT is a READ_ONLY attribute.
 To support this, it is modified for the property of the attribute.
 Added SAI_NEXT_HOP_GROUP_TYPE_ECMP was removed and SAI_NEXT_HOP_GROUP_TYPE_DYNAMIC_UNORDERED_ECMP, SAI_NEXT_HOP_GROUP_TYPE_ECMP = SAI_NEXT_HOP_GROUP_TYPE_DYNAMIC_UNORDERED_ECMP, SAI_NEXT_HOP_GROUP_TYPE_DYNAMIC_ORDERED_ECMP, and SAI_NEXT_HOP_GROUP_TYPE_FINE_GRAIN_ECMP in enum sai_next_hop_group_type_t
 SAI_NEXT_HOP_GROUP_ATTR_REAL_SIZE is added in enum sai_next_hop_group_attr_t and  SAI_NEXT_HOP_GROUP_MEMBER_ATTR_INDEX and SAI_NEXT_HOP_GROUP_MEMBER_ATTR_SEQUENCE_ID where added in enum sai_next_hop_group_member_attr_t for sainexthopgroup.h file.

-The PR related to this feature is available at [1070](https://github.com/opencomputeproject/SAI/pull/1070)
+The PR related to this feature is available at [1070](https://github.com/opencomputeproject/SAI/pull/1070) and for more details refer [document](https://github.com/marian-pritsak/SAI/blob/d65a97655c524a0fa0bd9b3794fff96ae3fd74ff/doc/ECMP/Ordered_and_Fine_Grained_ECMP.md)

 ### Create/Set for Tunnel Attributes
 Prior to the change, tunnel attributes were "create only".
 But tunnel attribues can change at run time and hence "set" operation support is added.